-Due to increased enrollment demands, some CSUs do not admit lower-division transfer applicants.
-Students are advised to check the respective university they are interested in to see if lower division transfer applications are accepted.
+Some CSUs admit lower-division transfer applicants.
+Students are advised to check the respective university they are interested in to see if lower-division transfer applications are accepted.

 An applicant who completes fewer than 60 semester (90 quarter) units of college credit is considered a lower-division transfer student.
-Due to enrollment pressures, some CSUs do not admit lower- division transfers so that more upper-division transfers can be accommodated.
+Due to enrollment pressures, a limited number of CSUs do not admit lower-division transfers so that more upper-division transfers can be accommodated.